Skip to Content

 Robbery Boldly Defending Your Best Interests

-Robbery in Texas, often referred to as theft by force or compulsion, involves taking another's property without their consent and with the use or threat of violence or bodily harm.
-Depending on the situation, robbery can be prosecuted as a felony crime in Texas which carries a range of penalties and consequences including incarceration, restitution, fines and possible forfeiture of one's right to possess firearms.
+Robbery, often referred to as “theft by force or compulsion,” involves taking another's property without their consent and with the use or threat of violence or bodily harm.
+Depending on the situation, robbery can be prosecuted as a felony crime in Texas, which carries a range of penalties and consequences, including incarceration, restitution, fines, and possible forfeiture of one's right to possess firearms.

-It is important to note that robbery charges can be both serious and complex so individuals who find themselves facing this type of charge should strongly consider retaining the services of an experienced robbery lawyer in Austin for assistance obtaining the best available outcome in their case.
-At Smith & Vinson Law Firm, our team has intimate knowledge of the legal system and knows how to effectively handle robbery cases.
+It is important to note that robbery charges are both serious and complex, so individuals who find themselves facing this type of charge should strongly consider retaining the services of an experienced Austin robbery lawyer.
+At Smith & Vinson Law Firm, we have intimate knowledge of the legal system and know how to effectively handle robbery defense cases.

-If you were accused of this offense, call our Austin robbery attorneys at (512) 359-3743 to get started on your case.
+If you were accused of or arrested for robbery, call our attorneys at (512) 359-3743 for a free and confidential consultation.

 Texas Robbery Laws